WhishN/saltychat-altV/README.md

 # saltychat-altV
 alt:V Version of Saltychat Plugin using C# Serverside

-# This version wint get any Updates by me but Pull Requests will be merged.
+# This version won't get any Updates by me but Pull Requests will be merged.

 Fill in Serverside required Settings, compile the Serverside and add it to your server